AvijitBag07/inline_PTX/guided_inline_PTX_SYCLMigrated/README.md

 | Area                   | Description
 |:---                    |:---
-| What you will learn    | How to migrate and map SYCL equivalent of PTX assembly
+| What you will learn    | How to migrate and map SYCL equivalent of PTX assembly in CUDA
 | Time to complete       | 15 minutes
 | Category               | Concepts and Functionality